 How is guest parking designated?

 Each home includes a one or two car covered garage.
-In many cases and where physically possibly there is parking on the driveways of each home.
+In many cases and where physically possibly there is temporary parking on the driveways of each home.

 What documentation is required to satisfy a purchase?